ddmitov/perl-executing-browser/README.md

 **No feature or implementation should be considered final at this early stage of development!**

 **Scripting:**
-* Can execute CGI scripts locally in a serverless mode, feeding them from standard forms using CGI protocol GET and POST methods.
+* CGI scripts can be executed locally in a serverless mode, feeding them from standard forms using CGI protocol GET and POST methods.
-* Can execute long-running scripts - i.e. scripts running for arbitrary long time.
-Output can be displayed in the same or in a new window.
+* Long-running scripts, or scripts running for arbitrary long time, can also be executed locally in a serverless mode.
-* Can load Perl modules from a custom directory without system-wide installation using PERLLIB environment variable.
+* Perl modules can be loaded from a custom directory without system-wide installation using PERLLIB environment variable.
 * Any version of Perl/Python/PHP can be selected from INI file or by clicking a special URL.
 * Several absolute or relative path directories can be added to the PATH environment variable of every locally executed script.

 **Networking:**
-* Can load scripts and pages from localhost or from a predefined list of allowed websites.
+* PEB can load scripts and pages from localhost or from a predefined list of allowed websites.
-* Can be used as a site-specific browser or a specialised web client.
+* PEB can be used as a site-specific browser or a specialised web client.

 **Local filesystem:**
-* Can open or create a single file or folder on the local file system by clicking special URLs.
+* PEB can open or create a single file or folder on the local file system by clicking special URLs.
 Any locally executed script has access to environment variables FILE_TO_OPEN, FILE_TO_CREATE and FOLDER_TO_OPEN.
-* Can open local documents using default applications and start user-specified programs.
+* PEB can open local documents using default applications and start user-specified programs.

 **Development goodies:**
 * WebKit Web Inspector can be invoked from context menu.
 * Local scripts and pages can be edited in external editor using context menu entry.
-* Can interact with the built-in Perl debugger.
+* PEB can interact with the built-in Perl debugger.
 An arbitrary Perl script can be selected by clicking special URLs and separate output from three debugger commands can be displayed in the browser.
 These commands are: "Show module versions", "List subroutine names" and "List Variables in Package".
 Different version of Perl can be selected for every debugger session.
 Interaction with the built-in Perl debugger is an idea proposed by Valcho Nedelchev.
-* Can display every Perl/Python/PHP script as a source code.
+* Every Perl/Python/PHP script can be displayed as source code.
 * Extensive logging of any browser activity and the execution of local scripts.

 **Configuration:**
 * Configurable from INI file and command line.
-* Themable - a common CSS theme for both static and dynamic pages can be configured from INI file or selected using a special URL.
 * Browser root folder can be any folder and this is configurable from INI file or command line.
 * Basic program functions are accessible from special URLs or from right-click context menu.
+* Themable - a common CSS theme for both static and dynamic pages can be configured from INI file or selected using a special URL.
 * Rebrandable - program icon can be changed without recompilation, user agent can also be changed.
 * 100% of the browser screen area are dedicated to HTML, CSS and JavaScript interfaces.
 * Multi-window application with normal or frameless windows in resizable, fixed size or fullscreen mode.